cytodata/cytods/content/leadership.md

 ### Symposium organizer: Berton Earnshaw
 - **Responsibilities**
   - Organize the annual CytoData symposium, with inputs from the committee and the members
-  - Conduct poll to select site & date for the next year
   - Update the organizing protocol to share experience from year to year
   - Find sponsors to offset costs, or lead grant-writing efforts to support the meeting
   - Select meeting’s organizing committee members, with an eye towards scientific and demographic diversity